jacarma/robo-term/README.md

 ### Configuration

-The `RoboTerm` constructor accepts an options object to configure the shell session.
+The `roboTerm` factory accepts an options object to configure the shell session.
 Here are the available options:

 - `shellCwd` (string): The initial working directory.
 Defaults to the current working directory.
 - `shellEnv` (object): The environment variables to use for the shell session.
 Defaults to the current environment variables.